johno/pixyll/_posts/2022-08-21-s_corp_vs_c_corp.md

 ---
 layout: post
-title: S Corp vs C Corp: Taxes, Benefits, and Requirements
+title: "S Corp vs C Corp: Taxes, Benefits, and Requirements"
 date: 2022-08-21
 summary: Are you tired of missing out on tax breaks and a predictable salary?
 If you run a Default LLC, have a look at what upgrading to a Specialty LLC can do for you.
 permalink: /s-corp-vs-c-corp/